 Building credit and managing debt as a university student is a journey.
 It requires diligence, education, and responsible financial habits.
 Starting early with student credit cards and consistent on-time payments lays a strong foundation.
 Creating a realistic budget and understanding your debt obligations are equally crucial steps.

 The financial decisions you make during these formative years will echo throughout your adult life.
 By embracing these personal finance principles, university students can confidently navigate their financial landscape.
-They will emerge better prepared for future opportunities and long-term economic stability.
+They will emerge better prepared to build credit and manage debt for future opportunities and long-term economic stability.